etalab/geozones/README.rst

 based on open datasets.

 The purpose is to be embeddable in applications for autocompletion.
-There is no purpose of universality (country levels are not comparables) nor precision (most sourced datasets have a 100m precision).
+There is no purpose of universality (country levels are not comparable). nor precision (most sourced datasets have a 100m precision).

 These tools work on and exports WGS84 spatial data.